BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 ## V3.2.0 (2020-10-16)
 ### DotNet
-* Use of BIA.core nugetpackage (1 by layer)
+* Use of BIA.core nuget package (1 by layer)
-* Compatibility with multi ad environmemt (usage of user sid) => change the database model
+* Compatibility with multi ad environment (usage of user sid) => change the database model
 ### Angular
 *  angular 9.1.12

 ## V3.2.0 (2020-10-16)
 ### DotNet
-* Use of BIA.core nugetpackage (1 by layer)
+* Use of BIA.core nuget package (1 by layer)
-* Compatibility with multi ad environmemt
+* Compatibility with multi ad environment

 ## V3.1.1 (2020-06-26)
 ### Angular